bethgrace5/sequoia-grove/documentation/database/reports/phaseI.md

     Employee:Shift m:n - many employees may be available for many shifts participation constraint - at least one employee must be available for each shift

+    (can two columns have the same name?)
+    Relationship Cannot_Work_With(
+        employeeID integer [foreign key],
+        employeeID integer [foreign key])
+    Employee:Employee 1:1 - some employees cannot work well with others

 1.5 User Groups are defined by Employee Roles
 In descending order of privelage are: managers (branch manager and store owner), shift supervisors, and all other employees (cashiers, janitors, food prep...)